-The University of Aberdeen will host the 2017 UArctic Rectors' Forum at its King's College Conference Centre, 23 to 26 August, 2017.
-The theme of the meeting will be The Inhabited Arctic: Lands, Peoples and Scholarship in the Circumpolar North.
+The University of Aberdeen hosted the 2017 UArctic Rectors' Forum at King's College Conference Centre, 23 to 26 August, 2017 on the theme: The Inhabited Arctic: Lands, Peoples and Scholarship in the Circumpolar North.

 Recent decades have seen a massive concentration of scientific research in the arctic and sub-arctic regions of the globe.
 Largely driven by concerns over climate change, this research effort has been overwhelmingly driven by the natural sciences.
 Despite paying lip service to the 'human dimension', the contribution of research and scholarship in the humanities and social sciences to understanding past, present and future developments in the circumpolar North has not received the recognition it deserves.

 However, thanks to international collaborative scientific efforts, a significant body of work has been assembled that not only highlights the creative ways in which northern peoples are responding to the challenges of environmental change but also casts a critical light on the policies and practices of polar science itself.